Battle of Racławice

-The Battle of Racławice was one of the first battles of the Polish-Lithuanian Kościuszko Uprising against Russia.
+The Battle of Racławice was one of the first battles of the Kościuszko Uprising against Russia.
 It was fought on 4 April 1794 near the village of Racławice in Lesser Poland.

-The battle site is one of Poland's official national Historic Monuments (Pomnik historii), as designated May 1, 2004.
+The battle site is one of Poland's official national Historic Monuments (Pomnik historii), as designated on 1 May 2004.
 Its listing is maintained by the National Heritage Board of Poland.
+In the original text of Poland Is Not Yet Lost, the battle is mentioned in the last verse.

 Battle

 General Denisov, with 2,500 troops, had planned to attack the Poles from the south, while Tormasov's force of 3,000 troops blocked Kościuszko.
 Encountering Tormasov's force first, Kościuszko occupied a nearby hill, General Antoni Madalinski on his right and General Józef Zajączek on his left.
-Not waiting any longer, Tormasov attacked the hill by 3:00 PM, setting up their cannon.
+Not waiting any longer, Tormasov attacked the hill by 15:00, setting up their cannon.
 Kosciuszko inspired his peasant brigade with shouts of "My boys, take that artillery!
 For God, and the Fatherland!
 Go forward with faith!"

-The first group of serfs captured three twelve-pound cannons and the second wave captured eight more cannons.
+The first group of serfs captured 3 twelve-pound cannons and the second wave captured eight more cannons.
 Moving to his left flank, Kosciuszko led a bayonet charge when the Russians fled, followed closely by the scythemen.

 The Polish Order of Battle was as follows:

-In addition, Lesser Poland fielded approximately 2,000 peasants armed with war scythes and pikes, known as kosynierzy, as well as 11 cannon.
+In addition, Lesser Poland fielded approximately 2,000 peasants armed with war scythes and pikes, known as kosynierzy, as well as 11 cannons.
 The outcome of the battle was a tactical Polish victory, with Kościuszko defeating the numerically inferior enemy.
 However, his forces were too small to undertake a successful pursuit, and the Corps of General Denisov evaded destruction and continued to operate in Lesser Poland.

 Aftermath

 Kościuszko marched back to Kraków and made camp in the fields of Bosutow.

 After the battle, Kościuszko paraded before his troops in a sukmana, a traditional attire worn in Lesser Poland, in honour of the bravery of the peasants, whose charge ensured the quick capture of the Russian artillery.
-He also praised Wojciech Bartosz Głowacki, a peasant who was the first to capture the cannon (he is visible in Matejko's painting, above).
+He also praised Wojciech Bartosz Głowacki, a peasant who was the first to reach the cannons (he is visible in Matejko's painting, above).
 He smothered its fuse with his hat before it fired.
 In return he received an award of nobility, his freedom, a tract of land and made standard-bearer.

 The victory was subsequently promoted in Poland as a major success and helped in spreading the Kościuszko Uprising to other areas of Poland and instigating the Warsaw Uprising of 1794.
 Also, the participation of peasant volunteers was seen by many as the starting point of the Polish peasantry's political evolution from serfs to equally entitled citizens of the nation.